Loading organizations...

 Key people at IrezQ-America.

-IrezQ-America was founded by Art Caisse (Co-Founder/Exec Chairman).
+IrezQ-America was founded in 1994 by Art Caisse (Co-Founder/Exec Chairman).

 Key people at IrezQ-America.

-IrezQ-America was founded by Art Caisse (Co-Founder/Exec Chairman).
+IrezQ-America was founded in 1994 by Art Caisse (Co-Founder/Exec Chairman).

 iResQ (likely the intended subject, as "IrezQ-America" appears to be a variant or misspelling based on search matches) is a private company specializing in consumer electronics repair services, particularly for Apple products like iPhones, iPods, MacBooks, and Chromebooks, as well as data recovery and device insurance.[1][2]
 Headquartered in Olathe, Kansas, it operates as a DBA of ResQ Systems, LLC, with 10-50 employees, annual revenue estimated between $6.2M and $32.7M, and focuses on microsoldering, screen repairs, battery replacements, and training certifications in these areas.[1][2]
 It serves individual consumers and businesses needing quick, specialized fixes for personal devices, solving problems like hardware failures in a market dominated by authorized service providers.